 Most journeys are nonlinear in nature.
 You don’t go straight from A to B. Rather you take a circuitous route - first go from A to C and then to B. For entrepreneurs, this is even more so.
 People who start companies don’t do it overnight.
 It is not like you to come up with an idea some morning and then go on to build a multimillion-dollar company overnight.
 Everything is a process involving multiple steps.
 Starting a business does not happen overnight.

 You come across an inspiration that triggers something in you.
 You hesitate.
 Take some time to prepare.
 And then after some back and forth, you finally muster enough courage to start up.
-Often ideas evolve when they come in a touch of reality.
+Often ideas evolve when they come into touch with reality.
 You start with an ambition to build one thing and then end up building an entirely different thing.
-Understanding these nuances and then maintain a flexible outlook to accommodate these changes is critical for any successful entrepreneurial journey.
+Understanding these nuances and then maintaining a flexible outlook to accommodate these changes is critical for any successful entrepreneurial journey.

 The story of LightCastle Partners, a research and consulting firm based in Dhaka offers an excellent case study of all these things in practice.